ecederstrand/exchangelib/README.rst

 Meetings
 ^^^^^^^^

-The CalendarItem class allows you send out requests for meetings that you initiate or to cancel meetings that you already set up before.
+The ``CalendarItem`` class allows you send out requests for meetings that you initiate or to cancel meetings that you already set out before.
 It is also possible to process ``MeetingRequest`` messages that are received.
 You can reply to these messages using the ``AcceptItem``, ``TentativelyAcceptItem`` and ``DeclineItem`` classes.
 If you receive a cancellation for a meeting (class ``MeetingCancellation``) that you already accepted then you can also process these by removing the entry from the calendar.